achigeor/intelligent_robot_systems_2016/README.md

 Challenge 4 [*1 pt*]: **Path following & obstacle avoidance**

-This task is about combining the path following and obstacle avoidance velocities using a strategy like motor schema, subsumption or a hubrid one.
-Please fill the code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/speeds_assignment.py#L119).
+This task is about combining the path following and obstacle avoidance velocities using a strategy like motor schema, subsumption or a hubrid one.I filled the code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/speeds_assignment.py#L119) using subsumption.

 Again, the robot **must** have a maximum absolute linear speed of **0.3 m/s** and maximum absolute rotational speed **0.3 rad/sec**.